lichang0824/CNN/README.md

 TODOs:

+Separate out CNN definition to new python script file

 Try running on Savio with other batch sizes

-Data is already in scratch folder under /global/scratch/users/ethanqiu/data

-Try 64^3 instead of 256^3 to save time
+Try using 64^3 resolution to simplify network

 Get MeshCNN from github and implement